screetsec/Sudomy/README.md

          sud⍥my.sh -pS -rS -sC -nT -sS -d example.com

 Optional Arguments:
-  -a,  --all             Running all Enumeration, no nmap & gobuster -b,  --bruteforce      Bruteforce Subdomain Using Gobuster (Wordlist: ALL Top SecList DNS) -d,  --domain          domain of the website to scan -h,  --help            show this help message
+  -a,  --all             Running all Enumeration, no Nmap & Gobuster -b,  --bruteforce      Bruteforce Subdomain Using Gobuster (Wordlist: ALL Top SecList DNS) -d,  --domain          domain of the website to scan -h,  --help            show this help message
-  -o,  --outfile         specify an output file when completed -s,  --source          Use source for Enumerate Subdomain -aI, --apps-identifier Identify technologies on websites from domain list -dP, --db-port         Collecting port from 3rd Party default=shodan -eP, --extract-params  Collecting URL Parameter from Engine -tO, --takeover        Subdomain TakeOver Vulnerabilty Scanner -pS, --ping-sweep      Check live host using methode Ping Sweep -rS, --resolver        Convert domain lists to resolved IP lists without duplicates -sC, --status-code     Get status codes, response from domain list -nT, --nmap-top        Port scanning with top-ports using nmap from domain list -sS, --screenshot      Screenshots a list of website -nP, --no-passive      Do not perform passive subdomain enumeration
+  -o,  --outfile         specify an output file when completed -s,  --source          Use source for Enumerate Subdomain -aI, --apps-identifier Identify technologies on websites from domain list -dP, --db-port         Collecting port from 3rd Party default=Shodan -eP, --extract-params  Collecting URL Parameter from Engine -tO, --takeover        Subdomain TakeOver Vulnerabilty Scanner -pS, --ping-sweep      Check for live hosts using Ping Sweep method -rS, --resolver        Convert domain lists to resolved IP lists without duplicates -sC, --status-code     Get status codes, response from domain list -nT, --nmap-top        Port scanning with top-ports using Nmap from domain list -sS, --screenshot      Screenshots a list of website -nP, --no-passive      Do not perform passive subdomain enumeration
        --no-probe        Do not perform httprobe
        --html            Make report output into HTML

 ```
-To use all 20 Sources and Probe for working http or https servers:
+To use all 20 sources and probe for working HTTP or HTTPS servers:
 ```
 $ sudomy -d hackerone.com
 ```
-To use one or more source:
+To use one or more sources:
 ```
 $ sudomy -s shodan,dnsdumpster,webarchive -d hackerone.com
 ```